Zemon-tech/zemonDev/arena-frontend-implementation.md

 - Handles message history loading
 - Implements typing indicators
 - Provides message sending functionality
+- Fixed bug where messages.map would fail if the backend response was not an array

 ### Error Handling
 Created `frontend/src/components/arena/ArenaErrorBoundary.tsx`:
 - Catches and displays errors in Arena components
 - Provides a user-friendly error message
 - Offers a refresh button to recover from errors
+- Improved error handling for chat and socket failures

 ## Phase 3: Transform Existing Components ✅